 That water or sewage leak

-We can’t all afford to call a plumber for every small plumbing issue.
+We can’t all afford to call a plumber for every small plumbing issue or blockage.
 Therefore, it pays to know a few plumbing basics.

 What to do in case of a plumbing emergency